The traditional 9-to-5 is quickly being seen as an archaic working practice.

 Now that we’ve got the potential negatives out of the way, it’s time to look at the multitude of positives that flexible working arrangements can provide.

 This is a critical issue for HR professionals.
 The good news is that by offering strong flexible working benefits, employees are likely to remain loyal to your organisation, which will make your job a lot easier.
 A CIPD survey found that 76% of of managers cited employee retention as one of the best benefits of flexible working.

 Offering flexible working encourages long-term commitment which, in turn, improves your organisational culture and reduces the associated costs of losing talented workers.

 Those who are against flexible working often cite decreased productivity as a reason not to do it.
 However, like most negative opinions around flexible working, this opinion is rooted in gut feeling rather than research.
 The statistics show that flexible working enhances productivity.
 In an HSBC study, 89% of respondents stated that flexible working was a motivation to be more productive at work.

 Another study by Stanford University discovered something similar.
-They studied 16,000 Chinese workers over a period of ten months, and in those workers that worked flexibly from home, their productivity increased by 13%.
+They studied 16,000 Chinese workers over a period of 10 months, and found that with the employees that worked flexibly from home, their productivity increased by 13%.
 The flexible workers also reported higher levels of satisfaction with their work and took fewer sick days than their non-flexible colleagues.